CLICK HERE to see webcam photo taken in last 2 minutes

 10 tips for improving your shoreline CLICK HERE

 Fixing this eroding sand bank will improve water quality and the fishery.

 This was all bare eroding sand before.

 Photo taken about 8 weeks after planting.

 Then the Whitefish Chain

 Maps Maps Maps2012 Invasive plant survey sites map.

-A map of where WAPOA will look in 2012 for invasive plants.
+A map of where WAPOA looked in 2013 for invasive plants.
 Looking before they become entrenched.
 Who knew they checked so many places?
 CLICK HERE

 New 2013 water quality map.
 WAPOA measures water quality on many area lakes.
 See how your lake is doing.
 CLICK HERE